nrepl/piggieback/README.md

 (Alternatively, you can add `wrap-cljs-repl` to your application's hand-tweaked nREPL handler.
 Keep two things in mind when doing so:

-* Piggieback needs to be "above" something that can evaluate code, like `clojure.tools.nrepl.middleware.interruptible-eval/interruptible-eval`.
+* Piggieback needs to be "above" nREPL's `clojure.tools.nrepl.middleware.interruptible-eval/interruptible-eval`; it doesn't use `interruptible-eval`'s evaluation machinery, but it does reuse its execution queue and thus inherits its interrupt capability.
 * Piggieback depends upon persistent REPL sessions, like those provided by `clojure.tools.nrepl.middleware.session/session`.)